aptise/peter_sslers/README.md

 	# - test suite that responds to public requests
 	export SSL_LETSENCRYPT_API_VALIDATES=True

-Tests are done on a sqlite database as specified in test.ini
+Tests are done on a sqlite database as specified in test.ini AND WILL REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location

 The test.ini should also reflect the openssl for your distribution

 `test_data/` contains the keys and certificates used for testing

-You can overwrite the testdb; beware that it CAN NOT run as a memory db.  it must be a disk file due to how some tests are written.
+You can overwrite the testdb; beware that it CAN NOT run as a memory db.  it must be a disk file due to how the tests are structured.

+If running tests against the LetsEncrypt test API, there are some extra configurations to note:

+* `SSL_TEST_DOMAINS` should reflect one or more domains that point to the IP address the server runs on.  this will be used for verification challenges
+* `SSL_TEST_PORT` lets you specify which port the test server should bind to
+* `/tools/nginx_conf/testing.conf` is an nginx configuration file that can be used for testing.  it includes a flag check so you can just touch/remove a file to alter how nginx proxies.

 Gotchas